 Plaskett recently passed away, but his legacy is that it is indeed possible to take an existing product, technology, or even medium, and look at it through a different prism.

-In the same way, Amazon Prime, Netflix, Spotify, SiriusXM, and scores of other have created the “subscription economy,” broadcast radio would do well to re-examine its model, and iterate from there.
+In the same way, Amazon Prime, Netflix, Spotify, SiriusXM, and scores of others have created the “subscription economy,” broadcast radio would do well to re-examine its model, and iterate from there.

 That light bulb can go off at any time and a big idea could be hatched out of the production studio, a sales cubicle, or the traffic director's office.